brownan/backathon/README.md

 * Built in backup scheduler (no more cron)
 * Continuous file monitoring with inotify (no expensive scanning of the entire backup set)
+* Backup and prune operations do not require the secret encryption key
+* Verify and restore operations require the encryption secret key

 No other backup programs I've found quite met these criteria.
 Gbackup takes ideas from Borg, Duplicati, Bup, and others, with a backing storage format